 Balancing the Management of One’s Estate with Ataraxia

-Some inconveniences and some stress are to be expected in the management of our lives.
-We should not have inaccurate expectations in this regard and always keep in mind the important things (the kyriotata).
+Some inconveniences and some stress are to be expected in the management of our property.
+We should not have inaccurate expectations in this regard and always keep in mind the important things (the kyriotata) that make life worth living.
 This is true in life, not just in property management.

 One curious and worth-sharing piece of advise that we get from Philodemus has to do with how some things cause pain when present, but cause even more pain when absent and, therefore, shouldn’t be avoided.
 This is the case with health, which requires some work and some inconvenience to secure, but without it we suffer greatly.
 It is also the case with family members and friends who oftentimes are difficult to understand and to get along with, but whom we miss when absent.